-Entry of digital images into internal club competitions can be made by email to firstname.lastname@example.org or by using the upload facility on this website.
-This must be done by midnight of the hand in night for that (round of the) competition.
+Entry of digital images into internal club competitions must be made by email to firstname.lastname@example.org by midnight of the hand in night for that (round of the) competition.

-- The image size must be 2048 pixels on the longest side.
+- The image size must be no longer than 2400 pixels on the longest side.

 - The image file must be saved as jpg format.

 - The name of the image file must follow the format Xyyy_C_n_title.jpg*

 *Where X = A for Advanced, I for intermediate, and N for novice,